nathan-adeyemi/Policy-Interventions-to-Improve-Mental-Healthcare-Access/README.md

 # Policy-Interventions-to-Improve-Mental-Healthcare-Access

 This repo holds code for the paper [*Policy Intervention to Improve Mental Health Access: A Discrete Event Simulation Study*](https://arxiv.org/abs/2304.13849).
 This project comprises of a discrete event simulation model detailing when and where patients presenting to the Emergency Department psychiatric receive inpatient care.
-Additionally, we include methods for determining simualtion input parameters given limited data availability for individual hospitals/healthcare providers, sensitivity analysis around these input paramters, and systemic modifications to reduce time spent in the healthcare system where patients do not receive psychiatric care.
+Additionally, we include methods for determining simulation input parameters given limited data availability for individual hospitals/healthcare providers, sensitivity analysis around these input parameters, and systemic modifications to reduce time spent in the healthcare system where patients do not receive psychiatric care.

 # Directories and Files
 `Simulations/`Directory with all simulation models